In the event of death or serious injury

 Consider the same terms as when someone ends their employment and follow those routines.
 This means, among other things, that nameplates must be changed, the employee's information removed from web pages, telephone lists and intranets.
 Remember to handle all practical issues tactfully.

-Terminate the employee's AD account (for logging in to computers, e-mail account, etc.) and possibly other account permissions via an e-mail to
+Terminate the employee's AD account (for logging in to computers, e-mail account, etc.) and possibly other account permissions via IT Selfservice

 Did the employee have work tools such as mobile phones, computers, keys that need to be collected?
 In that case, contact the employee's relatives at the appropriate time.